mrouhi13/thiswayyoufools/_posts/how-to-add-extra-fields-to-m2m-relations-in-django.md

 COMMIT;
 ```

 Look at the three bold lines.
-This SQL queries exact same rules we need to do
+This SQL queries the same rules we need
-in the database if we directly work with database shell.
-The first one makes
+in the database if we directly work with the database shell.
+The first one
-Request PK (`request_id`) and Customer PK (`customer_id`) unique together index
+makes Request PK (`request_id`) and Customer PK (`customer_id`) unique
-to avoid integrity error.
-The two next create indexes that create an
+together index to avoid integrity error.
+The two next create indexes that
-intermediate table to store records.
+create an intermediate table to store records.

-So far everything is fine.
-Now we need to save customers feedback per request.
+So far, everything is fine.
+Now we need to save customer feedback per request.
-The optimized solution is using created the intermediary model to add our extra
+The optimized solution created the intermediary model to add extra
 fields and save data.
 But how? `ManyToManyField` has an attribute
-named `through` to specify the Django model that override the automatically
+named `through` to specify the Django model that overrides the automatically
 generated model.
-With this option, we can create a new model class and add our
+This option can create a new model class and add our
-extra fields to it.
+extra fields.

 So we change our models like below: